-Different “mentalities” on choosing oak trees for barrels
+Different “mentalities” on choosing French or American oak trees for barrels

 French oak mainly comes from the forests of Limousin, Alliers, Vosges, Troncais and Nevers.
 The tightness of the oak grain varies from forest to forest, and winemakers and coopers alike believe that trees from these different forests vary in how much oak flavor they impart on the wine.
 Which forest is “better” is obviously a matter of preference, but the general mentality is that the forest where the trees were from determines which barrel the winemaker would like to use.

 In American oak, however, the cooper (barrel maker) is more highly regarded than the forest that the tree comes from.
 American oak is grown is the forests of Iowa, Kentucky, Missouri, Ohio and Oregon.
 The idea of regional flavors is not held to the high regard that it is in France.